Bike & Nature Trails Roundup

 CAROLINA BEACH LAKE PARK

 This 11-acre lake was once noted in the Guinness Book of World Records as being the closest freshwater lake to salt water.
-Carolina Beach Lake Park, complete with paddleboats that operate daily in the summer and weekends/holidays during the off-seasons, four gazebos, restrooms, a sheltered picnic area, playground, an amphitheater and a walking path that circles the lake, this park is perfect for a day out in the sun.
+Carolina Beach Lake Park is complete with gazebos, restrooms, a sheltered picnic area, playground and walking path that circles the lake.

 CAROLINA BEACH STATE PARK